kinimodsi/Projects/GravitySim/README.txt

 The equations of motion were derived by building a system of OEDs using Lagrangian mechanics and solving them with SciPy's solve_ivp solver.
 For implementation and symbolic computation, I used Sympy.

-Thanks to Logan Dihel (https://www.youtube.com/@logandihel), who kindly made his code on lagrangian mechanics for an elastic pendulum public, which I partly used and adapted for my simulation.
+Thanks to Logan Dihel (https://www.youtube.com/@logandihel), who kindly made his code on lagrangian mechanics for an elastic pendulum public, which I partly used and adapted for my simulations.